7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 ok
 (my_gun@127.0.0.1)2>
 ```
-Based on the output, the gun client successfully upgraded the connection to a websocket.
+Based on that output, the gun client successfully upgraded the connection to a websocket.
 At this point, the gun client only detects whether the upgrade request succeeded or not.
 Let's change that so that the gun client sends some data to the server if the upgrade request succeeds:

 ```erlang
 -module(my).